cs130-w22/Group-A4/backend/README.md

 }
 ```

-### Retrieve Itinerary(s) Created by the Logged-in User
+### Retrieve All Itineraries Created by the Logged-in User [SIMPLIFIED VERSION]
-As a regular user, you can retrieve all Itineraries created by you, they would be presented in simplified format (only `id`, `title`, `last_modified` is returned, you can use `id` to query a more detailed information), simply send `GET` to http://127.0.0.1:8000/trip/itinerary/ with your token added.
+As a regular user, you can retrieve all Itineraries created by you, they would be presented in simplified format (only `id`, `title`, `last_modified` is returned, you can use `id` to query a more detailed information).
+Send `GET` to http://127.0.0.1:8000/trip/itinerary/ with your token added.
 Like this:
 ```http
 GET http://127.0.0.1:8000/trip/itinerary/ HTTP/1.1
 Content-Type: application/json